LeivoSepp/Smart-heating-management-with-Shelly/README.md

 # Smart heating management with Shelly

 ## What does this script doing?
-This script is calculating required heating time based on [weather forecast](https://open-meteo.com/), and turn on your heating system for cheapest hours in a day based on [electricity market price](https://dashboard.elering.ee/et/nps/price).
+This script is calculating required heating time based on [weather forecast](https://open-meteo.com/), and turns on your heating system for cheapest hours in a day based on [electricity market price](https://dashboard.elering.ee/et/nps/price).

 It's scheduled to run daily after 23:00 to set heating schedule for next day.

-This script is works with [Shelly Pro/Plus devices](https://www.shelly.cloud/en-ee/products/) which supports scripting.
+This script works with [Shelly Pro/Plus devices](https://www.shelly.cloud/en-ee/products/) which supports scripting.

-This script is depends on two services:
+This script depends on two services:
 * electricity market price from [Elering API](https://dashboard.elering.ee/assets/api-doc.html#/nps-controller/getPriceUsingGET),
 * weather forecast from [Open-Meteo API](https://open-meteo.com/en/docs).